ousmanebarry/akinator-discord/README.md

 ## Author

-* This project was made by me and it is one of my first few Python projects.
+* This project was made by me and it is one of my first few Python projects

 ## Contact